Dogs are indeed a man’s best friend.

 Your best bet is to take your dog for a regular vet check-up to make sure everything is fi

-Because of the high energy levels from the Husky and the fast metabolism coming from the Greyhound, your Greyhound Husky mix will need a high-carb diet.
+Because of the high energy levels of the Husky and the fast metabolism coming from the Greyhound, your Greyhound Husky mix will need a high-carb diet.

 There are specific foods that are high in carbohydrates, designed specifically to give your dog all the vitamins and nutrients that they need and keep their energy levels high.